UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 Currently :code:`languageOfCataloging` is not publicly displayed anywhere outside of the MODS XML.
-The values of this element do have the potential to be used if UTK has materials that might warrant cataloging in another language, but currently this is not the case.
+The values of this element do have the potential to be used if UT has materials that might warrant cataloging in another language, but currently this is not the case.
 An example of a project that includes two records, one catalogued in Spanish and one in English, is `UNC's New Roots / Nuevas Raíces <https://newroots.lib.unc.edu/>`_.
-While UTK may want to pursue a project like this in the future, presently it seems unlikely that it will.
+While UT may want to pursue a project like this in the future, presently it seems unlikely that it will.
 More importantly, if such a project became a priority, it would not be difficult to distinguish via code UT's existing English records from records in another language.
 If we did want to create a project like this, information on the language of cataloging could be added across the repository with minimal effort.